thinkWhere/GeoServer-Docker/README.md

 ### GeoWebCache

 GeoServer is installed by default with the integrated GeoWebCache functionality.
-If you are using the stand-alone GeoWebCache, or another caching engine such as MapProxy, remove the built-in GWC by setting the `DISABLE_GWC` build-arg to `true` when building the image.
+If you are using the stand-alone GeoWebCache, or another caching engine such as MapProxy, you can remove the built-in GWC by setting the `DISABLE_GWC` build-arg to `true` when building the image.

 ```shell